 Our interest and concern for the environment show no sign of slowing down in 2019.
 Especially when scientists say this year will see the highest increase of CO2 in our atmosphere.
 January 2019 has also seen the launch of a new diet which says it can help save the planet.
 But what is it, and can it really have an effect on our imperiled world?

 We’ll go through the tenets of the planetary diet, as well as answer some questions you might have about it.
 However, you’re more than welcome to skip all of this and head straight to your free printable shopping list.

 What is the Planetary Diet?

 The planetary diet was developed by the EAT-Lancet commission.
-This is an international organisation that has partnered with scientists, researchers, dietitians, and policy makers to look at developing healthy and sustainable world food systems.
+This is an international organization that has partnered with scientists, researchers, dietitians, and policymakers to look at developing healthy and sustainable world food systems.
 The result is a facts-based diet that has several aims:

 - Ensure that there’s enough global food to feed an estimated earth’s population of 10 billion in 2050

 - Reduce the global numbers of death caused by bad diets (including obesity and malnutrition)

 - Have a positive impact on the world’s environment, namely preventing the collapse of the natural world